 Pakistan is blessed with vast plains in the Indus basin, a rocky span of plateaus in the southwest and majestic mountains in the north with beautiful valleys, snow-covered peaks and glaciers.
 A large part of Pakistan is a mountainous land and has 108 peaks above 7000 m out of which five of the 14 highest independent peaks in the world are in Pakistan including three of the world's biggest and most spectacular mountain ranges, the Himalaya, the Karakoram and the Hindukush.
 K2 also known as Mount Godwin- Austen is considered the National Mountain of Pakistan.
 It is the second highest mountain in the world with the 8,611 meters above sea level.
 K2 is the highest point of the Karakoram mountain range.
 Deosai plains, Baltora Glaciers, Hingol National Park, Neelum Valley, Thar Desert, Saiful Muluk, Hunza Valley, Mohenjo-Daro are just a few of the spectacles to see in Pakistan.

-The Pakistani climate is hot in the summer and cold in the winter.
-Since Pakistan is a large country, the air temperature also differs in most places.
+Pakistani climate is hot in the summer and cold in the winter.
+Since Pakistan is a large country, the air temperature differs from one place to another.
 The temperature varies from North Pakistan to down South where the city enjoys a vast ocean’s breeze.
 So Pakistan has a climate that can vary between polar climate or extreme hot climate.
 In plateaus, the air temperature varies from season to season.
 The air temperature, which reaches almost 46°C in June, can go down to 4°C in January-February.

-Pakistan's underground resources are not so rich.
-There are mostly natural gas and iron reserves.
-There are also coal, petroleum, chromite, limestone and gypsum.
+Pakistan is affluent in the natural resources.
+There are mostly natural gas and iron reserves as well as coal, petroleum, chromite, limestone and gypsum.
 Pakistan's economy is largely based on agriculture.
-More than half of the people make their living with agriculture.
 Approximately 50% of the cultivated areas are for rice and wheat.
 Other growing agricultural products are corn, barley and cotton which makes Pakistan as the world's largest producer of raw cotton.
-The most profitable product of Pakistan is jute.
-Tea, tobacco, sugar cane, fruit and vegetables, in addition to milk, beef, mutton and eggs.
+The most profitable product of Pakistan is jute, tea, tobacco, sugar cane, fruit and vegetables, in addition to milk, beef, mutton and eggs.
 Pakistan plays a major role worldwide as a rice exporter, and it annually exports approximately 2 million tons, which is 10 percent of the world's trade.

 Istanbul is 4950 km far away from Islamabad.
 This distance will take approximately 2 days and 11 hours by car.
 If you plan to travel by plane, you can complete the 3947 km journey in approximately 5 hours and 40 minutes.
 You may travel from Istanbul airports to Jinnah International Airport, Karachi, with direct flights.